together-science/nerdamer-prime/README.md

 The license is unchanged, everything is free under MIT terms.

-The npm js installation point is now to `npm i nerdamer-prime`.
+The npm js installation point has moved: `npm i nerdamer-prime`.

 Our intentions: